Powerlevel9k/powerlevel9k/README.md

 ## Limitations

-* Currently you cannot pass a job like `"sleep 1 && echo hi"`, it needs to be a single command
+* ~~Currently you cannot pass a job like `"sleep 1 && echo hi"`, it needs to be a single command~~.
+Fixed in [this commit](https://github.com/mafredri/zsh-async/commit/e6d70e0eea0a80b1624f407f60795cfb1a4524e1).
 * Tell me? :)

 ## Recommendations